 To understand why, keep in mind that the depth of the average vagina is only 3.77 inches.
 So for a lady, a guy who's five inches is actually more than adequate.
 In fact, anything longer can cause painful intercourse for a woman.

 While men might obsess about the type of heat they're packing, studies show that women really couldn't care less.
-A man might think his lady is secretly, mentally measuring him.
+A man might think his lady is secretly, mentally measuring him (especially when they're trading nudes).
 But chances are her mind is on other matters entirely.

 In one study, an overwhelming 85 percent of women said they're completely content with the size of their man's package.
 By contrast, 45 percent of men reported thinking their penis was on the small side.
 This means that nearly half of men are worried about something the majority of women don't care about.